WebAccessVL: Violation-Aware VLM for Web Accessibility: Conclusion

 {A\arabic{section}} {A\arabic{section}} {A\arabic{table}} {A\arabic{table}} \thefigure{A\arabic{figure}} {A.Tab.\arabic{table}} {A.Abb.\arabic{figure}} \theequation{A\arabic{equation}} {A.Abb.\arabic{equation}}

 {\bf The appendix is organized as follows:} \begin{itemize} \item We describe the details of each accessibility violation in~\secref{supp_sec:violation_details}. \item We provide additional qualitative results in~\secref{supp:additional_qual}.
-Also see the attached HTML files in the supplementary materials. \item We conduct more ablation studies on the training module and training set size in~\secref{sec:ablation_study}. \item Implementation, experimentation details, and additional prompt experiments are provided in~\secref{supp:implementation_details}.
-We will release the code and dataset. \item We explain the test statistic for the user study in~\secref{sec:test_stat}. \item We report the training and inference times of our violation-conditioned VLM in~\secref {sec:train_inf_time}. \item We document how we annotated websites to improve WCAG2 compliance for the WebAccessVL dataset in~\secref{sec:website_correction}. \end{itemize}
+Also see the attached HTML files in the supplementary materials. \item We conduct ablation studies on violation conditioning strategies and negative guidance in~\secref{sec:ablation_study}. \item We analyze the computational efficiency of our checker-in-the-loop approach in~\secref{sec:loop_efficiency}. \item Implementation, experimentation details, and additional prompt experiments are provided in~\secref{supp:implementation_details}.
+We will release the code and dataset. \item We explain the test statistic for the user study in~\secref{sec:test_stat}. \item We report the training and inference times of our violation-conditioned VLM in~\secref{sec:train_inf_time}. \item We document how we annotated websites to improve WCAG2 compliance for the WebAccessVL dataset in~\secref{sec:website_correction}. \end{itemize}